neelsg/lithium/docs/tour.md

     import fmt

     export main fn():
-        myInt class extends int:
+        myInt type extends int:
             double (I) fn() myInt:
                 return I * 2

         i myInt = 3
         fmt.printLn(i.double().double()) // This will print 12

-The `extends` keyword allows you to create new classes by extending existing ones.
-It is possible to inherit from more than one class by listing all the classes after the `extends` keyword.
+The `extends` keyword allows you to create new types by extending existing ones.
+It is possible to inherit from more than one type by listing all the types after the `extends` keyword.